lorens-osman-dev/bash-neat-explorer/README.md

 ## neat_history() function

 The `neat_history()` function is a neat tool for enhancing your command line experience in Bash.
 It provides an interactive interface to navigate through your command history, allowing you to easily find and reuse past commands.

 The interface is intuitive and easy to use.
-Simply press the TAB key to enter the choosing mode.
-You can then navigate through the options by pressing TAB to move down or Q to move up.
-To confirm your selection, press SPACE.
-If you want to exit the menu, just press ESC.
+Simply press the `TAB` key to enter the choosing mode.
+You can then navigate through the options by pressing `TAB` to move down or `Q` to move up.
+To confirm your selection, press `SPACE`.
+If you want to exit the menu, just press `ESC`.

 Once a command is selected, it’s placed on your command line, ready for execution or further editing.
 This function is a great addition to any developer’s toolkit, making command line navigation faster and more efficient.

 ### Screenshots